freeipa/freeipa/workshop.rst

 Some preparation is needed prior to the workshop.
-The workshop is designed to be carried out in a Vagrant_ environment that configures three virtual machines with all software network configuration ready for the workshop.

-several VMs.  **The goal of the preparation** is to be able to successfully ``vagrant up`` the VMs as the first step of the workshop.
+The workshop is designed to be carried out in a Vagrant_ environment that configures three networked virtual machines (VMs) with all software needed for the workshop.  **The goal of this preparation** is to ``vagrant up`` the VMs.
+After this preparation is completed you are ready to begin the workshop.

 .. _Vagrant: https://www.vagrantup.com/